 |Most popular page builder for a reason||Allows you to use WordPress widgets in the layouts|

 |What we didn't like||More expensive than the other page builders|

 |Website||Visit Elementor site||Visit Beaver Builder|

 What is a Page Builder?

-Their promise is to allow you to build and design pages that look exactly (or at least as close as possible) as you’ve envisioned it, without having to mess around with any code.
+They allow you to build and design pages that look exactly (or at least as close as possible) as what you’ve envisioned, without having to mess around with any code.

-The bottom line is that Web Designers and Page Builders will continue to co-exist until probably the end of time.
-In fact, some developers and designers even make use of page builders to build websites for their clients.
+The bottom line is that Web Designers and Page Builders will continue to co-exist for the foreseeable future.
+Many developers and designers make use of page builders to build websites for their clients.

-There are many articles, discussions, and debates online regarding this topic if you want to delve deeper about the differences between hiring web designers vs using a page builder.
+There are many articles, discussions, and debates online regarding this topic if you want to delve deeper into the differences between hiring web designers vs using a page builder.

 Because the focus of this article is about Beaver Builder vs Elementor, we’re going to talk a bit about why you’d want to use a page builder instead of hiring a professional web designer.